systemseed/material_base/docs/index.md

 **Enable theme**

-It is not recommended to using Material Base theme as a site theme, the best practice is creating subtheme and specify Material Base as a base theme.
-However base theme could be used for demonstration purposes.
+It is not recommended to use Material Base theme as a site theme, the best practice is to create a subtheme and specify Material Base as a base theme.
+However, base theme could be used for demonstration purposes.

-Just enable it and make default via Appearance settings or Drush, as usual.
+Just enable it and make it default via Appearance settings or Drush, as usual.

 Upgrate from v2 beta to stable version
 --------------------------------------